irizvanoghlu/Avantus/README.md

 #### 2. (Windows Only) Install [Anaconda](https://www.anaconda.com/download/) for python 3.**
 Please note that it is recommended for Windows users to install and use Anaconda
-#### 3. Open Anaconda Prompt (Windows) or you corresponding shell/terminal/console/prompt and navigate to your "dervet" folder
+#### 3. Open Anaconda Prompt (Windows) or a corresponding shell/terminal/console/prompt

+#### 4. Navigate to your "dervet" folder
+This is the location of the repository on your computer.

-#### 4. Create Python 3.6 environment
+#### 5. Create Python 3.6 environment
 We give the user 2 paths to create a python environment.
 Each path results in a siloed python environment, but with different properties.
 Choose path A or B and stick to it--commands are not interchangeable.
 You will need to activate the environment to run the model, always.
 This is the next step.
-Please remember which environment is created in order to activate it again later.
+**Please remember which environment is created in order to activate it again later.**

 ##### Path A
 On Linux/Mac/Windows